dmd-program/dmd-100/practice/daily-design-journal-report-in.md

 ## Instructions

-1. Respond to the prompt questions on canvas' forum
+1. Respond to the prompt questions in Studio
-2. Upload an image of your  sketch
+2. Upload all 14 of your  sketches
     - Please either use a scanner or take a clear and well lit photograph.
 2. Write your responses to the prompt questions at the end of the two weeks.